smithse/TTGO-Wiki/Software-configuration.md

-# Generic options
+# Software configuration
+(In the "**Config**" tab of the web interface)

 ## Wifi mode (0/1/2/3) (``wifi``)
 - 0: Wifi disabled
 - 1: Wifi station mode.
-Connects to AP in background (connection ok: IP address shown in display).
-Connection is made to network in network.txt with best RSSI value.
+Connects to AP in background and dynamically obtains an IP address (connection ok: IP address shown in display).
+Connection is made to a network configured in the WiFi tab/network.txt with best RSSI value.
 Automatically re-connnects in case of connection failure.
 - 2: Wifi AP mode.
 Creates an access point (AP symbol + IP address 192.168.4.1. shown in display).
-Clients get an IP via DHCP
+Clients (PC or phone) gets an IP via DHCP
 - 3: Wifi debug mode.
 On startup, shows result of network scan on Display and lots of debug information on serial console. tries connecting to the first available network in network.txt.
 Does not reconnect in case an established connection later fails.
 If not network in network.txt is available at startup time, board starts in AP mode.

 ## Debug mode (0/1) (``debug``)